On the SIG dimension of trees under $L_{\infty}$ metric: Our result

 \section{Our result}

-} We answer the following open problem regarding $SIG_{\infty}$ dimension of trees posed in \cite{Michael}.\\ ~\\ Problem: (given in page 458 of \cite {Michael}) Find a formula for the $SIG_\infty$ dimension of a tree (say in terms of its degree sequence and graphical parameters).\\ ~\\ In this paper we prove the following theorem :\\ \textbf{Theorem :} For any tree $T$ with atleast 2 vertices, $SIG_\infty(T) = \lceil \log_2(\beta + 2)\rceil$ where $\beta = \beta (T)$, provided $\beta$ is not of the form $2^k - 1$, for some positive integer $k \geq 1$.
+We almost completely answer the following open problem regarding $SIG_{\infty}$ dimension of trees posed in~\cite{Michael}.\\ ~\\ Problem: (given in page 458 of \cite {Michael}) Find a formula for the $SIG_\infty$ dimension of a tree (say in terms of its degree sequence and graphical parameters).\\ ~\\ In this paper we prove the following theorem :\\ \textbf{Theorem :} For any tree $T$ with at least 2 vertices, $SIG_\infty(T) = \lceil \log_2(\beta + 2)\rceil$ where $\beta = \beta (T)$, provided $\beta$ is not of the form $2^k - 1$, for some positive integer $k \geq 1$.
 If $\beta = 2^k - 1$, then $SIG_\infty (T) \in \{k, k+1\}$.
-In this case both values can be achieved.\\ {\bf Remark:} Seeing Theorem 1, The following obvious questions may come naturally to the reader's mind. \begin{enumerate}\item What happens if closed balls are considered instead of open balls? \item What happens if we consider some of the other well-known metrics such as $L_2$ metric instead of $L_\infty$ metric? \end{enumerate}

-The first question can be answered easily by combining the results of Michael and Quint \cite{Quint General} with that of Jacobson, Lipman and Mcmorris \cite{Jacobson}.
-Let $M$ be a normed linear space with metric $\rho$ with dimension atleast 2.
-Michael and Quint \cite{Quint General} proved that a tree $T$ has a $SIG$ representation in the space $M$ using closed balls only if $T$ has a perfect matching.
-Now it is proved in \cite{Jacobson} that a tree with a perfect matching has a $SIG$ representation using closed balls in the plane.
-(In fact the authors considered $L_2$-norm in \cite{Jacobson}, but their proof can be easily adapted to work in the case of $L_\infty$-norm also.) \textit{ Thus we see that when we use closed balls, a tree either has a $SIG$ representation in a space of dimension at most 2, or it is not possible to get an $SIG$ representation in any dimension.}
+In this case we show that both values can be achieved.\\